espressif/esp-idf/examples/custom_bootloader/bootloader_extra_dir/README.md

 The purpose of this example is to show how to add a custom directory that contains a component to the bootloader build.

-Registering extra components for the bootloader can be done thanks to the CMake variable `BOOTLOADER_EXTRA_COMPONENT_DIRS`.
-It works the same way as the application's `EXTRA_COMPONENT_DIRS`, it can either refer to a directory that contains several components, either refer to a single component.
+Registering extra components for the bootloader can be done thanks to the IDF property `BOOTLOADER_EXTRA_COMPONENT_DIRS`.
+It can either refer to a directory that contains several components, either refer to a single component.

 ## Usage of this example: